Basic (2003)

 Cast: |

-During a live fire exercise in the jungles of Panama, a team of Army Rangers trainees is led by the fearsome instructor Master Sergeant Nathan West.
-Sergeant Ray Dunbar emerges from the jungle carrying wounded Second Lieutenant Levi Kendall.
-The two men are pursued by Sergeant Mueller, whom Dunbar kills in self-defense.
-Although no other bodies are found, West’s team is presumed dead.
-Dunbar refuses to talk to Military Police investigator Captain Julia Osborne and insists on speaking to a fellow Ranger from outside the base, drawing an ‘8’ on a piece of paper.
-The post commander Colonel Bill Styles calls in his friend: experienced interrogator, ex-Ranger and now DEA agent Tom Hardy, and assigns him to aid Osborne.
+Basic (2003) is a mystery-action thriller directed by John McTiernan and written by James Vanderbilt.
+During a live fire exercise in the jungles of Panama, Army Rangers trainees are led by their instructor and Master Sergeant Nathan West.
+Sergeant Ray Dunbar emerges from the jungle with wounded Second Lieutenant Levi Kendall, pursued by Sergeant Mueller whom Dunbar kills in self-defense.
+Although no other casualties are found, West’s team is presumed dead.
+Dunbar refuses to cooperate with Military Police investigator Captain Julia Osborne and requests to speak with a fellow Ranger from outside the base, displaying an ‘8’ on a piece of paper.
+The post commander, Colonel Bill Styles, brings in his friend Tom Hardy, an experienced interrogator and ex-Ranger turned DEA agent, to assist Osborne.